Duct UI

 ): BindReturn<InputLogic> {

 // 1.
-Get references to DOM elements
+Get references to DOM elements (el is the component container)

 const input = el.querySelector('[data-input]') as HTMLInputElement